adammatar/portfolio/README.md

 # Adam Matar's Portfolio

-A modern, responsive portfolio website built with React, TypeScript, and TailwindCSS.
+A modern, responsive portfolio website built with React, TypeScript, and styled-components.

 ## Features